OJAI — Gerald Charles Dickens is having the best of times.

-He is to perform again at the Ojai Valley Inn tonight and at the Regal Biltmore in Los Angeles on Saturday.
+The actor performed the past two nights at the Ojai Valley Inn and will appear at the Regal Biltmore in Los Angeles on Saturday.

-In his "Tea with Scrooge" here Wednesday, the lanky, bearded Dickens strode before a crowd of 150 in a blue frock coat, canary-yellow vest and gold-patterned ascot.
-He did a cowering Cratchit and a trilling Tiny Tim.
+In a "Tea With Scrooge" here Wednesday, the lanky, bearded Dickens strode before a crowd of 150 in a blue frock coat, canary-yellow vest and gold-patterned ascot.
+He did a cowering Bob Cratchit and a trilling Tiny Tim.
 He gave flesh to the ghosts of Christmas past, present and future.
 Most of all, he produced a mean Scroogian snarl:

 "Merry Christmas!
 Out upon merry Christmas!
 What's Christmastime to you but a time for paying bills without money; a time for finding yourself a year older, and not an hour richer. . . .
 If I could work my will, every idiot who goes about with 'Merry Christmas' on his lips should be boiled with his own pudding and buried with a stake of holly through his heart!"

 Not a soul in his audience agreed.
 There was no scowling into the teacups or muttering of "Bah, humbug!" into the finger sandwiches.

 "I thought it was wonderful," said Kathy Hannifan of Westlake Village after the 90-minute solo show.
 "It's my favorite spirit-provoking performance."

 The audience was as rapt as it was in Charles Dickens' day, although the author had been less than thrilled with his American encounters.